 - Stay Away From Food With Extreme Temperature – Whether too hot or too cold, such foods and drinks should be avoided.
 An abscessed tooth is likely eroded so food with extreme temperature can cause pains due to sensitivity.

 - Use Baking Soda – Swish a mixture of baking soda, salt and water in your mouth for 5 minutes and then spit out.
 Doing this twice or 3 times every day can lessen pains from a tooth infection.

 For treatment of abscessed tooth, a dental infection treatment dentist should be visited.
 The dentist first examines the teeth and then uses an X-ray to check for the location of the abscess and to check its spread to other parts.
 Root canal treatment is one of the best treatment usually applied.

 During root canal treatment, the dentist cleans and removes the bacteria from the inner part of your tooth, then he shapes the root canals and fills it.
 He then proceeds to cover the space using a seal made of rubber.
 Application of antibiotic drugs during treatment is a possibility if your dentist deems it fit to stall the spread of the infection.
 In some cases when the infection has spread and there is an extensive damage and also, a lot of bones or tissues are either missing or misplaced, then the tooth is removed.
 Also, If the abscessed tooth is a wisdom tooth then most likely, your dentist would extract it all together.
-Your dentist can, however, use other methods of tooth restoration such as fixing crowns to restore the full function and appearance of your tooth.
+Your 24 Hour emergency dentist near me can, however, use other methods of tooth restoration such as fixing crowns to restore the full function and appearance of your tooth.

 In infants, one of the best solution for an abscessed tooth would be the total removable of the tooth.
 This is more expedient in the case when the infection has become critical and it is difficult to take out just the infection.